rwredding/jerrycurl/README.md

 > Packaged `.nupkgs` are placed in `/artifacts/packages`.

 ### Test
 The script above *cannot include all tests* out of the box, as those testing specific databases often require a live running server.
-To help you include these in your run, you can use our [`docker compose` script](test/tools/boot-dbs.ps1) with PowerShell to boot up instances of the required databases.
+To help you with this, you can use our [`docker compose` script](test/tools/boot-dbs.ps1) with PowerShell to boot up instances of the required databases.

 ```powershell
 PS> .\test\tools\boot-dbs.ps1 up sqlserver,mysql,postgres,oracle
 ```
-Please allow ~30 seconds for the databases to be ready after which you can re-run your tests.
+Please allow ~60 seconds for the databases to be ready after which you can re-run your tests.

+> If you already have an empty database running that can be used for testing, you can manually specify its connection string in the environment variable `JERRY_SQLSERVER_CONN`, `JERRY_MYSQL_CONN`, `JERRY_POSTGRES_CONN` or `JERRY_ORACLE_CONN`.

 > Oracle Database requires that you are logged into Docker and have accepted their [terms of service](https://hub.docker.com/_/oracle-database-enterprise-edition).

-> If you already have an empty database running that can be used for testing, you can manually specify its connection string in the environment variable `JERRY_SQLSERVER_CONN`, `JERRY_MYSQL_CONN`, `JERRY_POSTGRES_CONN` or `JERRY_ORACLE_CONN`.

-When done, you can tear down your database instances again.
+When done, you should tear down your instances again.

 ```powershell
 PS> .\test\tools\boot-dbs.ps1 down sqlserver,mysql,postgres,oracle